-For patients in the conventional DMARD arms, we Findings from the National Databank on Rheumatic assumed that HAQ degradation over time will be Diseases (NDB) show a degradation of HAQ over time 0.0269 per year for the first 15 years in the model, among patients not on TIMs.
-71 The HAQ degradation after which it is assumed to flatten with no additional over time reduces in magnitude, but not in a linear annual degradation, as long as patients were on the manner.
-We hence assumed a flattening of the HAQ line one conventional DMARD therapy.
-This after 15 years in the model for patients remaining on assumption reflects the HAQ trajectory of conventional DMARD therapy. conventional DMARDs as undertaken in the model for the 2017 ICER RA Review.
-When on TIMs, a long-term HAQ improvement of Data from the NDB estimated a long-term -0.001 annually was assumed and standardized for all improvement in HAQ at -0.001 annually among TIMs assessed. patients on TIMs.
-72
+For patients in the conventional DMARD arms, we assumed that HAQ degradation over time will be 0.0269 per year for the first 15 years in the model, after which it is assumed to flatten with no additional annual degradation, as long as patients were on the line-one conventional DMARD therapy.
+This assumption reflects the HAQ trajectory of conventional DMARDs as undertaken in the model for ICER's 2017 review.

+When on TIMs, a long-term HAQ improvement of -0.001 annually was assumed and standardized for all TIMs assessed.